Shipment Digital Twin

 However, a shipment delay is usually affected by hundreds of dependent parameters.
 Identifying how such parameters interact to predict the optimal shipment-route configuration and minimize delays is thus a challenging task, made all the more difficult when performed under constantly changing conditions, lack of information and with limited decision-making time.

-This is where the Shipment Digital Twin (Shipm-DT) comes into play: it continuously calculates the complex probabilities associated with a specific shipment to predict its delay risk.
+This is where the Shipment Digital Twin (Shipm-DT) comes into play: it continuously calculates the complex probabilities associated with a specific shipment to simulate and predict its delay risk.
 The Shipm-DT also learns how the various parameters interact and influence one another and uses the learned dependencies to improve the delay predictions.
 Further, the Shipm-DT relies on decision logic and algorithms to provide recommendations for the optimal configuration of a shipment-route combination to minimize delays.